 On September 30, 2019, the Association entered into a bulk cable contract with a cable provider.
 As consideration for entering into a six-year contract, the cable provider agreed to pay the Association \$58,950.
 The Association is amortizing the revenue over the life of the contract.
-For the year ended December 31, 2022, the Association recognized \$9,825 as other income.
-At December 31, 2022, the remaining balance of \$27,019 was recorded as deferred cable revenue and will be recognized over the remaining life of the contract remaining life of the contract.
+For the year ended December 31, 2023, the Association recognized \$9,825 as other income.
+At December 31, 2023, the remaining balance of \$17,194 was recorded as deferred cable revenue and will be recognized over the remaining life of the contract.